What is a seizure?

 Seizures can be a sign of epilepsy, but they can happen for other reasons as well.

-Why the brain suddenly misfires and causes a seizure is not usually known, except when it occurs in infants and older adults.
+Why the brain suddenly misfires and causes a seizure is not usually known.
 Sometimes head injuries, drug use or drug withdrawal, or health conditions such as a tumor, high fever, brain infection, or an abnormal structure in the brain may be responsible for seizures.

 What are the symptoms of seizures?

 Symptoms can vary widely based on the type and severity of the seizure.
 These are common symptoms:

 - Repetitive motions, such as smacking your lips

 - Loss of consciousness

 Your healthcare provider will first make sure that you're getting enough oxygen, that all of your vital signs are normal and healthy, and that there are no signs that the seizure is still happening.
 The main goal of the evaluation is to figure out if your symptoms were actually caused by a seizure and, if so, why the seizure occurred.